Henry IV, Holy Roman Emperor: Family feuds

-Matilda of Tuscany and her husband managed to turn Henry's heir, Conrad, against him in the spring or summer of 1093.
-Henry had Conrad captured, but he escaped to Milan.
-According to Bernold of Constance, Henry tried to commit suicide after his son's rebellion, though Bernold probably invented this story to make a comparison between Henry and King Saul.
-Conrad's disloyalty aroused Henry's suspicion of his relatives, and he put his wife under strict supervision, allegedly for her infidelity.
-Four Lombard towns (Milan, Cremona, Lodi and Piacenza) made an alliance with Matilda of Tuscany.
-Henry fled to Verona whose margrave, Henry of Eppenstein, and Eppenstein's brother, Patriarch Udalric of Aquileia, were his last supporters in Italy.
-Henry's authority remained limited to north-eastern Italy, and Matilda and Welf I's troops prevented his return to Germany.
+Matilda of Tuscany and Welf the Fat turned Henry's heir, Conrad, against him in 1093.
+Although Henry had Conrad captured, he escaped to Milan.
+Bernold of Constance later claimed Henry attempted suicide after his son's rebellion, though this story is probably invented to make a comparison between Henry and King Saul.
+Conrad's defection made Henry suspicious of his relatives, and he placed Empress Eupraxia under strict supervision, allegedly for infidelity.
+Several Lombard towns allied with Matilda, forcing Henry to flee to Verona, where only a few supporters remained.
+His authority was confined to north-eastern Italy, and Matilda's and Welf I's forces blocked his return to Germany.